 Chances are, you can’t see your own scalp no matter how crafty you get with a mirror.
 Safe removal requires a good vantage point and steady hands: things you cannot achieve whilst trying to balance a mirror, tweezers, comb, and your sanity.
 Unless you live in the Alaskan wilderness, fifty miles from the closest human being, grab a friend to help.

 You’ll need the most sophisticated equipment to tackle this job and a steady hand that even a surgeon would be jealous of.
 Just kidding, all you’ll need is a pair of tweezers.

 3. Grab the tick, but not so fast…

-Make sure you’re grabbing the tick as closely to the surface of YOUR skin as possible.
+Make sure you’re grabbing the tick as close to the surface of YOUR skin as possible.
 Don’t twist the tick or apply unnecessary pressure.
-Gently pull until the the mouth breaks free and make sure that you’ve removed all remaining, accessible pieces.
+Gently pull until the mouth breaks free and make sure that you’ve removed all remaining, accessible pieces.
 Clean the area thoroughly with rubbing alcohol.

 4. Goodbye tricky tick